Human Papillomavirus (HPV) Vaccine

 Why It Is Used

 The HPV vaccine is approved for females 9 to 45 years of age and males 9 to 26 years of age.
-Gardasil is used for males.
-Females can get either vaccine.
+Gardasil or Gardasil 9 is used for males.
+Females can get Cervarix, Gardasil, or Gardasil 9.

-It's important that girls get the vaccine before they begin to have sex.
-Women up to 45 years of age may benefit from getting an HPV vaccine, even if they are already having sex or have had abnormal Pap test, cervical cancer, genital warts, or HPV infection.
-These women may not yet have HPV infection or the HPV types that the vaccines block.footnote 1
+It's important that females get the vaccine before they begin to have sex.
+Females up to 45 years of age may benefit from getting an HPV vaccine, even if they are already having sex or have had abnormal Pap test, cervical cancer, genital warts, or HPV infection.
+These females may not yet have HPV infection or the HPV types that the vaccines block.footnote 1

 HPV vaccine recommendations may be different in your province or territory.
 Check with your doctor or local health unit to find the HPV vaccine recommendations in your area.